SammyIsra/shiptwebchal/README.md

 Since I am the only person developing the application, setting up a Trello board, Github board, or any other kind of issue tracking and task assignment seemed unnecessary.

+The application does lack logging and extreme case error handling.
+If I had mroe time, I would accomodate for these.

 ## Right now
 This application is production-ready and does gracefully handle most errors and problems.
 The presentation is clean without feeling lacking and beautiful without feeling unnecessary.
 It does correctly what it needs to do, and has a defined path from development to production.
 It has been properly tested and debugged by me.

 ## Previous experience
-For this application I used knowledge that I aquired while developing my personal (photography website (and soon to be public profile website))[https://github.com/SammyIsra/SammyPhoto/tree/master], the NPM react-photostream package (https://github.com/SammyIsra/photostream-react), and some minor reporting reporting tools for a chatbot called Fred http://fredanalyze.surge.sh/report/58ef07b8744a4018192b5d31 keep in mind, I am not in control of what people ask our innocent robot to analyze so there may be some innapropiate text.
-You have been advised[
+For this application I used knowledge that I aquired while developing my personal [photography website (and soon to be public profile website)](https://github.com/SammyIsra/SammyPhoto/tree/master), the NPM package [react-photostream](https://github.com/SammyIsra/photostream-react), and some [minor reporting reporting tools for a chatbot called Fred](http://fredanalyze.surge.sh/report/58ef07b8744a4018192b5d31) keep in mind, I am not in control of what people ask our innocent robot to analyze so there may be some innapropiate text.
+You have been advised.